nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.2.6 Searching for an Ingredient: `searchF` <a id="search-ingredient"></a>
 Contributed by: Caitlin

-Finds ingredients in the Fridge that contain any of the given keywords.
+<br> Finds ingredients in the Fridge that contain any of the given keywords.

 <br>  The image below is what Wishful Shrinking looks like after you have searched for ingredients in the Fridge
  <br><br>